LuisaConsiglieri/FocalLaserAblationStudy/Description.md

 ## Graphical representations of the source S directory contents

 ### SourceGraphics_linear.m
-This function illustrates the graphical representations to the source S(r_f,z).
+This function produces 2-D plots to the source S(r_f,z) for the wavelengths and powers under study.

 ### SourceGraphics_semilogy.m